cleecoloma/reading-notes/code-301/class-09.md

 # Class 09 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because functional programming is a big part in programming and I will utilize it on my future job.

 ### Functional Programming Concepts
 1. What is functional programming?